kimvcp/knews/README.md

 - [Xcode](https://reactnative.dev/docs/environment-setup)

-  - The easiest way to install Xcode is via the **Mac App Store**.
+  - The easiest way to install Xcode is via the **App Store**.
 Installing Xcode will also provide the iOS Simulator and all the necessary tools for building your iOS app.

 ## Installation Steps